voidshine/dameo_book/Game03.md

 Diagr.
 5

-Tony is provoking me to invade the white squares, but could this really be advantageous for him?
+Tony is provoking me to invade the light squares, but could this really be advantageous for him?
 I have a choice: to capture the c4 square in three ways or to abandon it completely.
-It is important to note that invading the c4 square leads to an attack by two pieces, not just one!
+It is important to note that invading the c4 square leads to an attack on two pieces, not just one!

 **Option 1**